 - Repeal of the regulations separating solid & secure investments (banks) and speculative investments (stocks), as evidenced by brokerages offering checking accounts in the 90’s and banks making increasingly speculative “bets” on the economy — regulations that were put in place after the Great Depression, the repeal of which led directly to the Economic Bust of 2008.

 - Repeal of regulations on corporate mergers and acquisitions, allowing conglomerates to grow ever larger and more influential.

 - Failure to restrict the more pernicious toxins in the food supply and environment produces chronic disease and obesity.

 - The FDA, which is empowered to act in cases of acute harm (severe poisoning with immediate consequences), never has its charter revised so it can act in cases of chronic harm (slow poisoning with long-term consequences).

 In Political Reforms America Needs and Taking the Money Out of Politics I outline the problems that the American political system faces.
-In the Voting Advice System pages I outline the only possible solution for those problems, and provide further motivation for the need (assuming that any further motivation is necessary!)
+In the description of the Social Media Voting Advice system I propose, I outline the only possible solution for those problems, and provide further motivation for the need (assuming that any further motivation is necessary!)

 The fact of the matter is that the American political system is more likely to address the needs of corporations than it is to address the needs of its own citizens.
 The situation looks like this: